Why I made this wall planter. When my eldest son accidentally broke my

-My favourite plate was beyond repair but I it was too lovely to just chuck out.
-I was determined to find a use for it.
-And I did with this beautiful mosaic wall planter.
+My favourite plate was beyond repair, but it was too lovely to throw out.
+I was determined to find a use for it, and I did with this beautiful mosaic wall planter.

 Of course, I used more than one plate for my mosaic wall planter.

-Living with 3 teenage boys and being afflicted with the clumsy gene myself, my broken crockery box soon grew to include a few more plates, chipped bowls and mugs.
+Living with 3 teenage boys and being afflicted with the clumsy gene, my broken crockery box soon grew to include a few more plates, chipped bowls and mugs.

-I have this quirk that I love to eat off a fancy plate.
-I don’t know why because not much else is fancy in my house.
-And the food I eat off them isn’t particularly fancy normally just a bit of cheese and chutney.
+I have this quirk: I love to eat off a fancy plate.
+I don’t know why, but not much else is fancy in my house.
+And the food I eat off them isn’t particularly fancy—normally, just a bit of cheese and chutney.

-I actually have quite a collection of fancy plates.
-Every time I visit Anthropologie I can’t resist buying one of their Lou Rota Plates.
+I have quite a collection of fancy plates.
+Every time I visit Anthropologie, I can’t resist buying one of their Lou Rota Plates.
 I now have the complete set.

-My collection broken crockery was from my beautiful plates and bowls.
-Therefore I didn’t design a fancy mosaic pattern for the wall planter as the broken pieces had pretty patterns and colours on them.
+My collection of broken crockery was from my beautiful plates and bowls.
+Therefore, I didn’t design a fancy mosaic pattern for the wall planter, as the broken pieces had pretty patterns and colours on them.

-For me, the clever bit of this project was actually cutting the chipped bowls and mugs in half to use as them as planters.
+For me, the clever bit of this project was cutting the chipped bowls and mugs in half to use as planters.

 I can’t decide whether to have this mosaic wall planter in the garden with bedding plants or to have it inside with succulents.
 I will just have to carry on collecting another box of broken crockery and make another one.